 The 300th Anniversary Spirituality Committee is promoting the Divine Mercy Message, Devotion, and Chaplet.
 If you could not make it to see The Face of Mercy movie, it is available streaming online.
 Pamphlets explaining the Divine Mercy Message, Devotion, and Chaplet are available in the Church on tables near all doors.
 Please take one of each home to read, pray, and learn more about Divine Mercy.

-Please join us on Saturday, February 18th, at 3 pm in the church to pray the Divine Mercy Chaplet.
+Please join us at 3 pm in the church to pray the Divine Mercy Chaplet.
 We invite you to join us in praying for God’s mercy on us and on the whole world.
 This devotion will continue on the third Saturday of every month.